 It was a good thing I did because it seemed a little cockeyed at first!
 So I carefully shaved off a hair on one side to even it out.

 I didn’t glue down the foam, either.
-This way, nothing is permanent, and I can break down my Halloween terrariums and use the lanterns for other projects during the year!
+This way, nothing is permanent, and I can break down my Halloween terrarium and use the lantern for another project during the year!

 Anyway, I then carefully poured in some aquarium gravel until the floral foam was completely hidden.
 Sure, you could use terrarium filler from a craft store but pet store aquarium gravel is super cheap!

-Lastly, I added a Halloween skull and the first of my Halloween terrariums was done!
+Lastly, I added a Halloween skull and my Halloween terrarium was done!

 What do you think?
 Do they put the “eek” in sleek?
 WINK-WINK!